ostad-ai/Computer-Science/README.md

 Here, we first define a heap from scratch in Python.
 Then, we use it in practice and explore the operations defined for it.
 It is noted that we have a built-in module in Python for working with heaps.
 The module is called **heapq**.
 22) **Queue:** A **queue** is a *linear data structure* that follows the **FIFO** (First-In, First-Out) principle.
 This means that the first element added to the queue will be the first element to be removed.
-Here, we mention queue by implementing it with three differents methods: `list`, `collections.deque`, and  `linked list'.
-Finaly we compare their performance in terms of time in which **deque** obviously wins.
+Here, we mention queue by implementing it with three differents methods: `list`, `collections.deque`, and `linked list`.
+Finally, we compare their performance in terms of time in which **deque** obviously wins.